OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 2. Make sure that keys used for step 1 cannot be extracted easily.
 Instead, the user and/or application instance should be propperly authenticated/authorized to obtain the keys to use the data.
 See the storage data chapter for more details.
 3. Make sure that the data within the de-serialized Object is carefully validated before you can actively use it (e.g. no exploit of business/application logic).

 In case of a high-risk application with a focus on availability, we would recommend to only use `Serializable` when the Classes that are serialized are stable.
-Second, we would recommend to rather not use reflection based persistence unless the reflection method strings are propperly encrypted and other forms of logic exploiting have been implemented.
+Second, we would recommend to rather not use reflection based persistence because:

+- The attacker could possibly find the signature of the method due to the String based argument
+- The attacker might be able to manipulate the reflection based steps in order to execute business logic.

 See the anti-reverse-engineering chapter for more details.

 #### References